-Imagine if you could create an influx of support for your organisation without emptying your pockets?
-These five free tools are a great start.
+Imagine if you could create an influx of support for your organisation without paying a single penny?
+We’ve collected our top five free tools to get you started.

-2. Make your charity business plan irresistible to funders: A business plan is often treated as a document required to satisfy a particular funder.
+A business plan is often treated as a document required to satisfy a particular funder.
 But a really good business plan can do much more.
-It can focus your organisation’s thinking and articulate your future plans in a way that will communicate clearly with all your stakeholders – including diverse funders offering grants, loans or social investment.
+It can focus your organisation’s thinking and articulate your future plans in a way that will communicate clearly with all your stakeholders – including diverse funders offering grants, loans, or social investment.
 Charities and social enterprises that work on their business plans gain more control over their future and are able to reach more people.
 The Cranfield Trust shares business expertise with diverse charitable organisations and supports them to develop business plans free.

-4. Keep in touch with your community: Email newsletters are a great way to keep in touch with your supporters, update them or point them towards helpful information.
-Mailchimp is email newsletters made really simple, and the best thing is it is free if you have fewer than 2000 subscribers so it is perfect for smaller charities and social enterprises.
+Email newsletters are a great way to keep in touch with your supporters, update them or point them towards helpful information.
+Mailchimp makes creating and sending email newsletters really simple, and the best thing is it is free if you have fewer than 2000 contacts, so it is perfect for smaller charities and social enterprises.
 If you’re looking to grow, sharing your content is a great way to do this and Mailchimp’s email marketing guides are a good place to start.

-If any of these pointers leave you wanting more information, let us know and we can put more guidance together in our February newsletter.
-Email firstname.lastname@example.org
+If any of these pointers leave you wanting more information, let us know and we can put more guidance together for future blog posts.
+Email us at firstname.lastname@example.org